• Home

 Skills

-Software Platforms: Appian, Node, Hibernate, Oracle, MySQL/MariaDB
+Software Platforms: Appian, Node, Hibernate, Oracle, MySQL/MariaDB, Android, iOS

 Methodologies/IDEs/Tools: Scrum and other Agile Methodologies, VS Code, IntelliJ, Eclipse, Git, Webpack, NPM, Ant, JUnit, Apache JMeter